Brand Name Telzir Common Name fosamprenavir

 Cholesterol and triglycerides: This medication may cause increases in cholesterol and triglyceride levels.
 Your doctor will check these levels before and during treatment.

 Diabetes: This medication may increase blood glucose (sugar) levels in the body.
 It may also increase the risk of developing diabetes.
-People with diabetes should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have diabetes or have risk factors for developing diabetes, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Although your doctor will check your blood glucose levels through blood tests while you are taking this medication, report any symptoms of high blood sugar (e.g., increased hunger, increased thirst, increased urination) to your doctor.

 Drug interactions: There are life-threatening interactions that can occur between fosamprenavir and many other medications.
 For your safety, if you are thinking about or using any other medication, prescription or non-prescription, you should check with your doctor or pharmacist first.
 See the "What other medications could interact with this medication?" section for more details.

 Heart rhythm: Fosamprenavir can cause a life-threatening irregular heartbeat when taken by someone who is also taking certain medications to control an irregular heart beat.
 If you are taking lidocaine, amiodarone, or quinidine, make sure your doctor is aware.
 These medications should not be taken by someone who is also taking fosamprenavir.